-The impact on the protected flora and fauna will be obvious only at local level, and it will not lead to the disappearance of any species.
-The mining project was conceived from the onset so as to comply with the conditions and standards stipulated by the Romanian and European legislation in the field of environmental protection.
+The impacts on protected flora and fauna will occur only locally, but these impacts will not lead to the disappearance of any species.
+The mining project was designed even from the beginning to meet all Romanian and European environmental legal requirements.